 Put a cocktail on that coaster!
 Read my review of the best Blenders for Smoothies and Margaritas

 There are all types of coasters available on the market, but for exceptionally sweaty drinks, protect your furniture with stone-based coasters.

 Also, make sure they have some sort of gentle material like rubber or cork on the back in order to protect your furniture from potential damage from the coasters themselves!

 On a hot day outdoors, or just entertaining guests with chilly, sweaty drinks, you’ll need the best coasters you can find.
-I really like the elegance and absorbency of the ThirstyStone coasters (goes to Amazon).
+I really like the elegance and absorbency of the ThirstyStone coasters from Amazon.

 Best Coasters for Condensation

 Sometimes you don’t need the absorbing power of cork or sandstone, but you need something that grips well.